-E. Statutory Interpretation, Reasonableness and Administrative Discretion

-Fortunately, there is an existing legal framework in Canada for the requirement that decisions in a range of policy and program areas must comply with the right to adequate housing and to an adequate standard of living.
-The Supreme Court of Canada has affirmed that all legislation should be interpreted and applied consistently with international human rights law.24 In the seminal case of Baker v Canada (Minister of Citizenship and Immigration), L'Heureux-Dubé J found for the majority of the Court that the values reflected in international human rights should inform how statutes are interpreted.25 She cited Ruth Sullivan's Driedger on the Construction of Statutes in support of this interpretive principle:
+Statutory Interpretation, Reasonableness and Administrative Discretion should be interpreted and applied consistently with international human rights law (Jackman & Porter, 2012).
+In the seminal case of Baker v Canada (Minister of Citizenship and Immigration), L'Heureux-Dubé J found for the majority of the Court that the values reflected in international human rights should inform how statutes are interpreted (Baker v.
+Canada, 1999).
+She cited Ruth Sullivan's Driedger on the Construction of Statutes in support of this interpretive principle: